urho3d/urho3d/Readme.txt

 arguments required by Urho3D executable.
 Ensure the check boxes are ticked on the argument entries that you want to be active.

+CMake caches some internal variables to speed up the subsequent invocation of the CMake build script.
+This is normally a good thing.
+However, there are cases when this is not desirable, for instance when switching CMake generators or after upgrading development software components.
+In such cases, it is recomended to first clean the CMake cache by invoking cmake_clean.bat or cmake_clean.sh.

 Android build process
 ---------------------

-First, if you are building under Windows platform, copy Bin/Data and Bin/CoreData directories to the Source/Android/assets directory (you can use the provided batch file CopyData.bat).
-This step is not necessary for non-Windows platform because the build script uses symbolic links for platforms that support it.
+First, if you are building under Windows platform without MKLINK support then copy Bin/Data and Bin/CoreData directories to the Source/Android/assets directory (you can use the provided batch file CopyData.bat).
+This step is not necessary for Windows with MKLINK support and non-Windows platforms because the build script uses symbolic links for platforms that support it.

 Set the ANDROID_NDK environment variable to point to your Android NDK.
 On Windows, ensure that make.exe from the Android NDK is included in the path and is executable from the command line.

-On Windows, execute cmake_android.bat then go to the Source/Android directory and execute the following commands.
-On OS X or Linux, execute cmake_gcc.sh (the ANDROID_NDK environment variable distinguishes from a normal desktop build) then go to the android-Build directory (which is a GCC out-of-source build) and execute the following commands.
+On Windows, execute cmake_android.bat.
+If MKLINK support is available, provide build option "-DUSE_MKLINK=1" to generate out-of-source build.
+Then go to the build directory Source/Android (or android-Build if out-of-source build) and execute the following commands.
+On OS X or Linux, execute cmake_gcc.sh (the ANDROID_NDK environment variable distinguishes from a normal desktop build) then go to the android-Build directory (always an out-of-source build) and execute the following commands.

 - android update project -p . -t 1 (only needed on the first time,